-The Library will be open today Wed, 1/27/15.
-The Bookmobile will not be going out on the road today, but should be on the usual schedule tomorrow (Thurs).
-Due dates have been extended to 1/30/15.
+The Bookmobile will not be on the road today, Thursday, 3/5/2015, but should be back to the usual schedule on Friday.
+Due dates have been extended.
 Looking for something to read, watch, or download?
 Explore our download and streaming resources and share with friends.

 Privacy is one of the main tenets of public libraries, so the recently exposed security concerns for patrons using Adobe Digital Editions to access library eBooks is very troubling to us at PPL.